pzeleznjak/ekv-store/README.md

 - Inputs - None
 - Outputs - Boolean - Flag which indicates whether the operation was successful

+### Rename-EKVStore
+Checks whether the provided password is the master password of the provided Encrypted Key-Value store, and renames it to new provided name.
+- Parameters
+    - Name - Original name of the Encrypted Key-Value store to rename
+    - Password - Master Password of the Encrypted Key-Value store to rename
+    - NewName - New name of the Encrypted Key-Value Store
+- Inputs - None
+- Outputs - Boolean - Flag which indicates whether the operation was successful

 ### Typical usage

 ```ps1